-In the past, I have occasionally written about GIS and Archaeology, specifically how to learn GIS for Archaeology.
 It’s a real shame but there are not many high quality resources for those interested in learning GIS for Archaeology on their own.
-I have gathered together some resources here.
-Let me know if there are some I am missing.
+I have gathered together some resources here (please, let me know if I am missing any).

 For more on GIS you can see the chapter by W. Fredrick Limp on GIS and Archaeology in the book Archaeological Computing.
 This is a FREE book to download.
 The rest of the book is a great read too.